vumichien/cocoindex/examples/manual_extraction/README.md

+In this example, we

+*   Converts PDFs (generated from a few Python docs) into Markdown.
-Simple example for cocoindex: extract structured information from a Markdown file.
+*   Extract structured information from the Markdown using LLM.
+*   Use a custom function to further extract information from the structured output.

 ## Prerequisite

+Before running the example, you need to:

-[Install Postgres](https://cocoindex.io/docs/getting_started/installation#-install-postgres) if you don't have one.
+*   [Install Postgres](https://cocoindex.io/docs/getting_started/installation#-install-postgres) if you don't have one.
+*   Install / configure LLM API.
+In this example we use Ollama, which runs LLM model locally.
+You need to get it ready following [this guide](https://cocoindex.io/docs/ai/llm#ollama).
+Alternatively, you can also follow the comments in source code to switch to OpenAI, and [configure OpenAI API key](https://cocoindex.io/docs/ai/llm#openai) before running the example.

 ## Run

+### Build the index

 Install dependencies: